Shenr97/Shenr97/README.md

 - 👋 Hi, I’m @Shenr97
 - 👀 I’m interested in C
 - 🌱 I’m currently learning C and programming language
-- 💞️ I’m looking to collaborate on Fintech
+- 💞️ I’m looking to collaborate on embedded engineering.
 - 📫 How to reach me shenruiqi3@gmail.com

 <!---